eriktaylor/ai-agent-moat/README.md

 * **A Reasoning Engine:** It uses a powerful Large Language Model (Google's Gemini 2.5 Flash) for reasoning and analysis.
 * **A Set of Tools:** It has access to real-world information through tools like Google Search, a PDF-parsing web scraper, and the Yahoo Finance API.
 * **A Workflow with Personas:** The agent gathers data through a multi-tiered search strategy that includes official news, critical reports, **and discussions from retail investor forums (like Reddit and Seeking Alpha)**.
-It then uses this data to reason from two distinct investor "personas"—a short-term **Market Investor** and a long-term **Value Investor**—to provide a balanced and nuanced analysis that contrasts professional and retail sentiment.
+It then uses this data to reason from two distinct investor "personas" including a short-term **Market Investor** and a long-term **Value Investor** to provide a balanced and nuanced analysis that contrasts professional and retail sentiment.

 ---